Learn how to dehydrate cherries and preserve the fresh taste of cherries to use all year long in trail mix, yogurt, and snacks.

 5. Dehydrate on 135°F/57°C for approximately 12-36+ hrs

-Drying time will vary depending on the muscle of your dehydrator (I use an Excalibur Dehydrator, but have also used a Nesco FD-80 with similar results, at half the price!).
-If you have a low-wattage machine or one without a temperature regulator, you may need some extra drying time.
+Drying time will vary depending on the muscle of your dehydrator (I use an Excalibur Dehydrator, but have also used a Nesco Dehydrator with similar results, at half the price!).
+You may need extra drying time if you have a low-wattage machine or one without a temperature regulator.

 ►Pro tip: Rotate those trays if you're finding it's taking a little too long.